huggingface/blog/snowball-fight.md

 - Deep Reinforcement Learning
 - ML-Agents

-[Our discord](https://discord.gg/YRAq8fMnUG) is the place where you can exchange about Hugging Face, NLP and Deep RL, plus it's in this discord that we'll announce all our new environments and features.
+[Our discord](https://discord.gg/YRAq8fMnUG) is the place where you can exchange about Hugging Face, NLP, Deep RL, and more!
+It's also in this discord that we'll announce all our new environments and features in the future.

 ## What's next?